Our companion animals are simultaneously our most beloved and vulnerable animal population.

 Laws Affecting Companion Animals

-The Alliance for Animals and the Environment is active regarding several legal issues relating to companion animals.
+The Alliance for Animals is active regarding several legal issues relating to companion animals.

 We are happy to work with individuals at the local level to create regulations on issues like time limits on dog chaining.